Benny Carter: Career

-In 1933, Carter participated in sessions with British composer/musician Spike Hughes, who visited New York City to organize recordings with prominent African American musicians.
+In 1933, Carter participated in sessions with the British composer/musician Spike Hughes, who visited New York City to organize recordings with prominent African American musicians.
 These 14 sides plus four by Carter's big band, titled at the time Spike Hughes and His Negro Orchestra, were initially only issued in England.
 The musicians were from Carter's band and included Red Allen, Dicky Wells, Wayman Carver, Coleman Hawkins, J. C. Higginbotham, and Chu Berry.

 Carter moved to London and spent two years as arranger for the BBC Big Band.
 In England, France, and Scandinavia he recorded with local musicians, and he took his band to the Netherlands.
 In these settings, Carter played trumpet, clarinet, piano, alto and tenor saxophone, and provided occasional vocals.
-In 1938, he returned to America.
-He found regular work leading his band at the Savoy Ballroom in Harlem through 1941.
+In 1938, he recorded in Paris with Django Reinhardt on "I'm Coming Virginia" and "Farewell Blues" in his own arrangement.
+He returned to America that same year and found regular work leading his band at the Savoy Ballroom in Harlem through 1941.
 The band included Shad Collins, Sidney De Paris, Vic Dickenson, and Freddie Webster.
 After this engagement, he led a seven-piece band which included Eddie Barefield, Kenny Clarke, and Dizzy Gillespie.

-In the midd-1940s, he moved to Los Angeles, forming another big band, which at times included J. J. Johnson, Max Roach, and Miles Davis.
+In the mid-1940s he moved to Los Angeles, forming another big band, which at times included J. J. Johnson, Max Roach, and Miles Davis.
 But these would be his last big bands.
 With the exception of occasional concerts, performing with Jazz at the Philharmonic, and recording, he ceased working as a touring big band bandleader.
 Los Angeles provided him many opportunities for studio work, and these dominated his time during the decades.
 He wrote music and arrangements for films, such as Stormy Weather in 1943.
+In June of 1954, he recorded with Art Tatum and drummer Louis Bellson.
 During the 1950s and '60s, he wrote arrangements for vocalists such as Louis Armstrong, Ray Charles, Ella Fitzgerald, Peggy Lee, and Sarah Vaughan.
 On something of a comeback in the 1970s, Carter returned to playing saxophone again and toured the Middle East courtesy of the U.S. State Department.
 He began making annual visits to Europe and Japan.